North Korea's Kim says 'open to dialogue' with South Korea, will only use nukes if threatened

 Kim said he will consider sending a delegation to the Winter Olympics Games to be held in Pyeongchang, South Korea, in February.

-"North Korea's participation in the Winter Games will be a good opportunity to show unity of the people and we wish the Games will be a success.
+"North Korea's participation in the Winter Games will be a good opportunity to showcase the national pride and we wish the Games will be a success.
 Officials from the two Koreas may urgently meet to discuss the possibility," Kim said.

+Lee Hee-beom, president of the Pyeongchang Organizing Committee, said the organisation welcomed participation by the North Koreans.

+"The (organising committee) will discuss relevant matters with the South Korean government as well as the International Olympic Committee," he said in a statement.

 South Korean President Moon Jae-in has said North Korea's participation will ensure safety of the Pyeongchang Olympics and proposed last month that Seoul and Washington postpone large military drills that the North denounces as a rehearsal for war until after the Games.